PoojaVM/master-ontology-app/README.md

 ### Assumptions:
 1. Concepts
     - Concepts can have multiple parents and children.
-    - User can add any concept without any parent.
+    - User can add any concept without any parent or child.
-    - User can add multiple parents to a concept.
-    - User can add multiple children to a concept.
+    - User can add multiple parents and children to a concept.
+    - Parent-child relationship is strictly enforced.
+Parent cannot be added as both parent and child for same concept and vice-versa.
 2. Users
+    - By default, users are added as Viewers on Signup.
-    - Super Admin can add users and assign roles to them.
+    - Super Admin can change roles (Except Super Admin) of any user.
-    - Admin can add users and assign only Editor and Viewer roles.
+    - Admin can assign only Editor and Viewer roles.
     - Editor can add, edit and delete concepts.
     - Viewer can only view the concepts.

 ### UI Design:
-1. The UI is avaiable in both light and dark mode.
+1. The UI is available in both light and dark mode.
 2. Material-UI is used for designing the application.
+3. The UI is build with a Desktop client in mind.
+Mobile responsiveness is not explicitly handled but can be managed using Material-UI.

 ### Database Schema